Westchester County Theft Attorney

 If you were charged with a theft crime, you may contact the Law Offices of John Raimondo for a free consultation.
-Our Westchester County theft crime attorney can help you through this ordeal.
+Our Westchester County theft lawyer can help you through this ordeal.
 John Raimondo’s past successes as a criminal defense lawyer in Westchester County include achieving numerous “not guilty” jury trial verdicts, along with competent and aggressive handling of over a thousand criminal cases.

 You are welcome to contact the firm at (914) 996-4511 or complete an evaluation form.
 We represent clients in Westchester County, White Plains, and surrounding communities.